ehilotin/cse15l-lab-reports/labreport1.md

 ![Image](lr1cd3.png)

 I got this output because I passed a file name to the `cd` command.
-When the command was run, the current working directory was the `home` directory.
+When the command was run, the current working directory was the `lecture1` directory and thus `Hello.java` was accessible.
 When running the `cd` command, I provided `Hello.java` as an argument to it.
 Since `Hello.java` is a file and not a directory, the terminal doesn’t know what directory to change to even though an argument was passed in.
 This is an error.
 It displays a specific message saying that `Hello.java` isn’t a directory, and therefore it isn’t a valid argument for the `cd` command.

 # Using `ls`